J.Lo (album): Background

 Prior to the release of J.Lo, Lopez had joined an elite group of limited actors to crossover successfully into the music industry.
-Inspired to pursue a music career after playing Selena in a musical biopic about the late singer of the same time, Lopez was signed to The Work Group and released her debut album On the 6 (1999).
+Inspired to pursue a music career after playing Selena in a 1997 musical biopic about the late singer of the same time, Lopez was signed to The Work Group and released her debut album On the 6 in 1999.
 Initially, the entertainer planned to release music in Spanish, although Tommy Mottola, the head of Sony Music Entertainment at the time, suggested that she sing in English.
 Subsequently, Lopez along with Ricky Martin led a large group of Hispanics who had crossed over into mainstream music with English material, including Enrique Iglesias, Marc Anthony and Christina Aguilera.
 At the time, this was referred to by the media as a Latin pop crossover "explosion" and "ethnic boom".
 Musically, On the 6 explored a Latin soul genre, and featured Lopez singing about love.
 It produced the number-one hit "If You Had My Love", as well as "Waiting for Tonight", which reached the top ten in the United States, among other singles.
 The album itself was a success, reaching number eight in the United States and selling eight million copies by 2003.

 In April 2000, MTV News reported that Lopez, who had just finished filming a romantic comedy entitled The Wedding Planner, would begin recording her second studio album after wrapping up filming for another film, Angel Eyes (2001).
 That August, Lopez told LaunchCast that the album would be titled My Passionate Journey.
 "I'm halfway done right now.
 Hopefully I'll have it out by October," she said.
 It was reported that Lopez's boyfriend at the time, Sean Combs, who co-produced some of the tracks on On the 6, would contribute to the album.
 Additionally, it was reported that Rodney Jerkins, who produced "If You Had My Love", was working with Lopez.
 She said "I've grown musically, vocally, and everything" and wanted her second album to "... be more of a reflection of who I am, my own experiences".